 - Tight Poker Strategy – this is more of a common-sense strategy.
-It involves analysing your hand and selecting the right time to bet or fold.
+It involves analyzing your hand and selecting the right time to bet or fold.

 How to Play Poker Tips and Tricks

-Aside from strategies, there are a couple of general tips and tricks every player should keep in mind while playing any form of poker game.
-Some may seem simple-minded but you’ll be surprised what you forget when there is a big cash prize in front of you.
+Aside from strategies, there are a couple of general tips and tricks every player should keep in mind while playing any poker game.
+Some may seem simple-minded, but you’ll be surprised what you forget when there is a big cash prize in front of you.

-- Decide on Your Goals at the Beginning of a Game Session – you need to decided whether you are playing for fun or playing to win at the beginning of a game session.
-If you’re playing for fun, you’re more likely to make uncalculated risks.
-You should also be able to walk away from any losses, from such risks without feeling bad about it.
-If you’re playing to win, you should be making use of strong strategies and only taking thought-out risks.
+- Decide on Your Goals at the Beginning of a Game Session – you need to decide whether you are playing for fun or playing to win at the beginning of a game session.
+If you’re playing for fun, you’re more likely to take uncalculated risks.

 - Ignore Your Emotions – this tip is more for when you’re playing with other live players.
-Basically, people will try to use your emotions against you by trying to entice you to make bad decisions.
+Basically, people will try to use your emotions against you by enticing you to make bad decisions.
 So, don’t play while you’re emotional.
 Or else, you’re going to have a bad time.

 - Common Theme – pay attention to your first hand.
-If you start with a winning hand, the mathematics of poker suggest that you are more likely to get more winning hands.
+If you start with a winning hand, poker’s mathematics suggests that you are more likely to get more winning hands.
 While this theory is not bound to work every time, it does make you pay more attention to whether you’re having a good or a bad day.

-If you wish to learn to play poker like a pro, you are going to need to get familiar with all the lingo associated with the game.
+If you wish to learn to play poker like a pro, you will need to get familiar with all the lingo associated with the game.

 Below is a list of common terms used in poker games: